In this article, we’ll explore the psychology of deja vu with a special emphasis on the reasons behind this weird phenomenon.

 Participants were first shown images of objects arranged in a particular fashion.
 Later, when they were shown images of different objects arranged in the same fashion, they reported experiencing deja vu.

-Say you visit a picnic spot that is a large field with a sole farmhouse on the horizon.
-Years later, while looking for a good place to camp, say you find yourself in a large field with a sole hut on the horizon at the far end.
+Say you visit a picnic spot which is a large field with a sole farmhouse on the horizon.
+Years later, while looking for a good place to camp, say you find yourself in a large field with a sole hut on the horizon.

 “I think I’ve been here before”, you utter with a weird, other-worldly expression on your face.